StaticJsCMS/static-cms/website/content/docs/docusaurus.md

 ## Push your project to GitHub

-Simple CMS requires a [backend](https://www.simplecms.github.io/simple-cms/docs/backends-overview/) to store content.
-Simple CMS supports using Git hosts, like GitHub or GitLab, as backends.
+Static CMS requires a [backend](https://www.staticjscms.github.io/static-cms/docs/backends-overview/) to store content.
+Static CMS supports using Git hosts, like GitHub or GitLab, as backends.
 This guide uses GitHub.

 ```bash
 # 1. Initialize your local Git repository.